 No ineligible company provided financial support for this continuing education activity.

 The planning committee member(s) and speaker(s) will disclose if any pharmaceuticals or medical procedures and devices discussed are investigational or unapproved for use by the U.S. Food and Drug Administration (FDA).
-The determination of educational content and the selection of speakers is the responsibility of the activity director.
+The activity director is responsible for determining educational content and selecting speakers.

 Relevant to the content of this educational activity, the following individual(s) have no conflict(s) with ineligible companies to disclose.

-- Megan Aucutt, Associate Director of Programs, Healthy Birth Day, Inc. - Activity director and speaker
+- Megan Aucutt, Associate Director of Programs, Healthy Birth Day, Inc. - Activity director, planning committee member, and speaker

-- Emily Price, Executive Director, Healthy Birth Day, Inc. - Planning committee member
+- Christine Tucker, CHW, CPST, Health Equity Manager, Healthy Birth Day, Inc. - Planning committee member

 Disclaimer

-The information provided at this activity is for continuing education.
-It is not meant to substitute for the independent medical judgment of a healthcare provider relative to diagnostic and treatment options of a specific patient’s medical condition.
-The content of each presentation does not necessarily reflect the views of Des Moines University.
+The information provided in this activity is for continuing education purposes only.
+It is not a substitute for a healthcare provider's independent medical judgment regarding diagnostic and treatment options for a specific patient's medical condition.

 Available Credit